Welcome to today's edition of the Rush 24-7 podcast.

 Is that who we're talking about?

-It would seem logical.
+It wouldn't seem logical.

 Richard, I think you did get the information, at least the staff did.

-Colonel Schaefer said that he had provided information about Abel Danger and its identification of Atta in a private meeting in October 2003 with members of the Commission's staff when they visited Afghanistan where he was then serving.
+Colonel Schaefer said that he had provided information about Abel Danger and its identification of Atta in a private meeting in October 2003 with members of the commission staff when they visited Afghanistan where he was then serving.

-We go to the audio soundbites now.
+We go to the audio sound bites now.

-Schaefer was on television today, the CBS Erling Show.
+Schaefer was on television today, the CBS Erling show.

-Early show Hannah Storm was talking to him.
+Early show, Hannah Storm was talking to him.

 First question, there are new allegations of missed opportunities to prevent the 9-11 attacks.

-You are a member of Able Danger.
+You are a member of Abel Danger.

 How much of a threat did you think he and his cell were at the time?